Diamonds are graded and categorized on different characteristics by the diamond industry. To know about diamonds, 4c's are like basics of diamonds.

 These are the basic details Gemologists and jewelers see in diamonds:

 Diamond cut is the most important criteria in all 4cs.
-Brilliance of the diamond depends on how good the cut is.
+The brilliance of the diamond depends on how good the cut is.
 Furthermore cut is defined and categorized in different grades to help the customers to determine the cut of a particular diamond.
 They are:

 - Very good

-Excellent: Excellent cut diamonds reflects the maximum amount of brilliance and fire.
+Excellent: Excellent cut diamonds reflect the maximum amount of brilliance and fire.
 It reflects nearly all light that enters the diamond, creating exceptional sparkle and life.

 Very good: Very good cut diamonds properly reflects most of the light that enters the diamond, producing superior fire and brilliance.
 Under normal lighting conditions, appears very similar to excellent cut, but for a lower price.